flowground/amazonaws-com-glue-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListJobs
-### <p>Retrieves the names of all job resources in this AWS account, or the resources with the specified tag.
+<blockquote><p>Retrieves the names of all job resources in this AWS account, or the resources with the specified tag.
 This operation allows you to see which resources are available in your account, and their names.</p> <p>This operation takes the optional <code>Tags</code> field which you can use as a filter on the response so that tagged resources can be retrieved as a group.
-If you choose to use tags filtering, only resources with the tag will be retrieved.</p>
+If you choose to use tags filtering, only resources with the tag will be retrieved.</p></blockquote>

 #### Input Parameters
-* `MaxResults` - _optional_ - Pagination limit
+* `MaxResults` - _optional_ - Pagination limit<br/>
-* `NextToken` - _optional_ - Pagination token
+* `NextToken` - _optional_ - Pagination token<br/>
 * `X-Amz-Content-Sha256` - _optional_
 * `X-Amz-Date` - _optional_
 * `X-Amz-Algorithm` - _optional_